 Facts About the Culture, Geography, and History of Swaziland

-Swaziland is a tiny southern African kingdom that is virtually surrounded by South Africa except the eastern border that it shares with Mozambique.
-The following are the 12 captivating facts we have compiled to help you have a glimpse of this tiny country.
+Swaziland is a tiny southern African kingdom that is virtually surrounded by South Africa except for the eastern border that it shares with Mozambique.
+The following are the 12 captivating facts we have compiled to help you have a glimpse of this tiny country

 12. Swaziland is the smallest country in Africa.

 By African standards, Swaziland is a micro-State.
-It is the size of a typical province in most countries of the mainland Africa.
-It is smaller than Guateng, the smallest province in South Africa.
+It is the size of a typical province in most countries of mainland Africa.
+It is smaller than Gauteng, the smallest province in South Africa.
 It is area is just 17,364 square kilometers.